disnana/DictSQLite/dictsqlite_v2/dictsqlite/docs/MIGRATION_FROM_1.8.8_EN.md

 Edge cases and incompatibilities
 --------------------------------
-- If you have custom lower-level on-disk formats, or used direct SQL access into the underlying sqlite tables, verify table schema and storage_mode because v4 may format values differently (pickle vs raw bytes vs jsonb columns).
+- If you have custom lower-level on-disk formats, or used direct SQL access into the underlying sqlite tables, verify table schema and storage_mode because the current wrapper may format values differently (pickle vs raw bytes vs jsonb columns).
 - If you used `password` for encryption and opened existing encrypted DBs, the rename to `encryption_password` is only a parameter name change — the underlying crypto is compatible if the same password is used.
 - Safe Pickle: enabling it may reject objects that previously succeeded; update `safe_pickle_allowed_modules` or avoid enabling if you need full compatibility.